snhxtm/RHEL7/README.md

-# kvm
+# RHEL7
-KVM installation script for RHEL7
+A collection of scripts for RHEL7